-IP address is a unique 32-bit number used to identify the host in the Internet.
-It is specified by numbers of the decimal system (0-255) separated by dots (e.g. 195.129.33.1).
+IP address is a unique number used to identify the host in the Internet.
 Each packet contains information about where it was sent from (source IP address) and to which address it is to be delivered (destination IP address).
+The current IP versions are: